- Born in Victoria, British Columbia, Canada

 - BFA (Honours), Department of Fine Arts, University of British Columbia, 1979

-Having worked in the film industry for twenty five years as a set decorator, props designer and art director I would have to say that it has influenced my work.
-Part of our job is to create imagined cultures.
+Having worked in the film industry for twenty five years as a set decorator, props designer and art director, I would have to say that it has influenced my work.
+Part of my job is to create imagined cultures.
 We read the script and interpret what we imagine would be the artifacts of this assumed society, some are past, some are future.

 Going into the past often means envisioning something primitive depending how far back we need to go of course.
 Primitive is much more of a creative opportunity than having to address a “period” in time wherein you replicate that reality.
 In the opposite direction are science fiction movies where on has license to imagine what could be, trying not to duplicate what has already been done.
 Many times we have to invent technologies that support the concept that we are trying to manifest.